 Speaking Natural Finishes series

 If we draw insights from the composition of a human body and Natural Buildings, Plasters are the outermost skin of a building.
 They help to protect our buildings from various external entities like temperature and moisture (like the skin do).
-They impart an aesthetic language and dictates identity into a space as it is the outermost layer visible.
-The use of mud plasters maintains the breathing quality of the wall made of natural materials, enhancing the thermal comfort by keeping habitable temperatures inside.
-During summers, they remain cooler and during winters, warmth of mud can be experience.
+They impart an aesthetic language and dictate identity into space as it is the outermost layer visible.
+The use of mud plasters maintains the breathing quality of the wall made of natural materials, enhancing thermal comfort by keeping habitable temperatures inside.
+During summers, they remain cooler and during winters, the warmth of mud can be experienced.

 The beauty of Indian plasters is that it utilises different natural derivatives from trees and herbs to increase the molecular strength, termite resistance and water repelling quality.
 Kitchen ingredients like Methi (fenugreek), Gur (jaggery), Kadukkai (Haritaki), Gooseberry, herbs like Aloe Vera, Cactus, Gums from Acacia (Arabic gum) and starch from rice, tapioca, wheat etc. are used.
 Animal derivatives like egg whites, animal hair, tallow, cow urine and cow dung are also crucial admixtures in plaster.
 Different types of mud and natural pigments like vegetable and mineral dyes helps in colouring walls through plasters.
 With the right recipe and simple preparation techniques, plasters can beautify the walls of any common man.
 The finishing layer can be of various textures depending on the technique used.
 Few exceptions like Thappi, Araish and Chettinad plasters requires skill and practice to execute and takes time to attain the elegant finish they offer.

 Indian Plasters can be categorised into three for simple understanding.